flatironinstitute/sciware/34_PyPackaging/main.md

 [project.license]
 file = "LICENSE"
 ```
-- Not needed for local install but required for publishing to PyPI
+- Required for publishing to PyPI
 - `readme` can be text, a file, or even `dynamic` (see later)
 - `license` describes how others can legally use your code

 ### But that's not all!

-Now that you have a `pyproject.toml`, consider configuring other tools too!
+Now that you have a `pyproject.toml`, consider using it to configure other tools too!
-Here are some that support `pyproject.toml` configuration:
+For example:

 - [pytest](https://docs.pytest.org/en/6.2.x/customize.html#pyproject-toml) for automated testing
 - [pytest-cov](https://coverage.readthedocs.io/en/latest/config.html) for test coverage reports